mrcavalcanti/mosaicoo/docs/sources/administration/configure-docker.md

 +++
 aliases = ["/docs/grafana/latest/administration/configure-docker/", "/docs/grafana/latest/installation/configure-docker/"]
-description = "Guide for configuring the Grafana Docker image" keywords = ["grafana", "configuration", "documentation", "docker"] title = "Configure Grafana Docker image" weight = 200
+description = "Guide for configuring the Mosaicoo Docker image" keywords = ["grafana", "configuration", "documentation", "docker"] title = "Configure Mosaicoo Docker image" weight = 200
 +++

-# Configure a Grafana Docker image
+# Configure a Mosaicoo Docker image

-If you are running Grafana in a Docker image, then you configure Grafana using [environment variables]({{< relref "../administration/configuration.md#configure-with-environment-variables" >}}) rather than directly editing the configuration file.
-If you want to save your data, then you also need to designate persistent storage or bind mounts for the Grafana container.
+If you are running Mosaicoo in a Docker image, then you configure Mosaicoo using [environment variables]({{< relref "../administration/configuration.md#configure-with-environment-variables" >}}) rather than directly editing the configuration file.
+If you want to save your data, then you also need to designate persistent storage or bind mounts for the Mosaicoo container.

-> **Note:** These examples use the Grafana Enterprise docker image.
-You can use the Grafana Open Source edition by changing the docker image to `grafana/grafana-oss`.
+> **Note:** These examples use the Mosaicoo Enterprise docker image.
+You can use the Mosaicoo Open Source edition by changing the docker image to `grafana/grafana-oss`.

-## Save your Grafana data
+## Save your Mosaicoo data

-If you do not designate a location for information storage, then all your Grafana data disappears as soon as you stop your container.
+If you do not designate a location for information storage, then all your Mosaicoo data disappears as soon as you stop your container.
 To save your data, you need to set up persistent storage or bind mounts for your container.

-### Run Grafana container with persistent storage (recommended)
+### Run Mosaicoo container with persistent storage (recommended)

 ```bash
 # create a persistent volume for your data in /var/lib/grafana (database and plugins)